Name:

 sep="\t", quote="", header=TRUE)

-verbsIn the following, use pipes and dplyr
+dplyr verbsIn the following, use pipes and dplyr verbs to answer

-questions on sprint.w.df
+questions on sprint.w.df.

 Wind